Jimena de la Frontera is a reconquest white village in Cadiz Province, Andalucia, gateway to the Alcornocales Parque Natural

 Jimena has adopted, for its emblem, a representation of some cave paintings found in Cueva Laja Alta.
 The cave paintings represent sea scenes and depict Phoenician style ships.
 Since the paintings were made in the cave of Laja Alta, near Jimena, around 1,000 BC, numerous civilizations have gone through the lands of Jimena: Iberians, Roman, Visigoth, Arab and Christian, of which many ruins are preserved.

-The Moorish occupiers of Andalucia ignored the village until around 1150 AD when Jimena found itself at the frontier between Spanish Christian forces and territory held by the Moors.
-The Moors built a castle using some of the Roman remains and called the place Ximena.
+The Muslim occupiers of Andalucia ignored the village until around 1150 AD when Jimena found itself at the frontier between Spanish Christian forces and territory held by the Muslims.
+The Muslims built a castle using some of the Roman remains and called the place Ximena.
 In the arch over the gateway there is a stone visible today with a Latin inscription.
 Jimena constituted an important border enclave for two centuries, acquiring its suffix 'de la Frontera'.
 It was held first by the Nasrids, then it was taken in 1431 by the Christians who held it for 20 years when it was retaken by the Muslims and finally by the Christians again in 1456.

 A walk up through the village, through the winding, rambling streets to reach the vantage point of the castle is well worthwhile.
 The people of Jimena are proud of their village particularly their plants.
 Colourful pots and planters decorate many of the houses.
 Nor have they entirely lost their traditional way of life.
 Do not be surprised to see, hitched to a bar, a family donkey.
 The streets are, after all, more suitable for donkeys than motor vehicles.

 Aqueduct to Royal Artillery Factory